 - Ostomy and surgical supplies

-Prescription drug coverage is also being eliminated for all IFHP recipients unless the drugs are to treat a disease that is a risk to public health or a condition of public safety concern.
+Prescription drug coverage was also eliminated for all IFHP recipients unless the drugs are to treat a disease that is a risk to public health or a condition of public safety concern.
 The list of diseases that are a “risk to public health” is found on the Public Health Agency of Canada website: http://dsol-smed.phac-aspc.gc.ca/dsol-smed/ndis/list-eng.php.
 A condition of “public safety concern” is a mental health condition in a person for which a physician is of the opinion that the person will likely cause harm to others.

 Refugee claimants or refused refugee claimants who receive a drug card through the Ontario Disability Support Program (ODSP) or Ontario Works (OW) will still be able to access prescription medications using their ODSP or OW drug card.
-It is the doctor’s visits and hospital visits for issues other than HIV treatment that may be affected.
+It is the doctor’s visits and hospital visits for issues other than HIV treatment that are affected.

 In special circumstances, the Minister may grant IFHP “custom coverage” to those who would not otherwise qualify for the full IFHP coverage.